edneville/please/README.md

 1. user runs edit as `pleaseedit -u root /etc/fstab`
 2. `/etc/fstab` is copied to `/tmp/fstab.pleaseedit.$USER`
 3. user's `EDITOR` is executed against `/tmp/fstab.pleaseedit.$USER`
-4. if `EDITOR` exits 0, and `editcmd` exits 0, then `/tmp/fstab.pleaseedit.$USER` is copied to `/etc/fstab.pleaseedit.$USER`
+4. if `EDITOR` exits 0, and `exitcmd` exits 0, then `/tmp/fstab.pleaseedit.$USER` is copied to `/etc/fstab.pleaseedit.$USER`
 5.  `/etc/fstab.pleaseedit.$USER` is set as root owned and `renamed` to `/etc/fstab`

-# editcmd
+# exitcmd

-editcmd can be used prior to the tmp edit file move to the source location.
+exitcmd can be used prior to the tmp edit file move to the source location.
 This can be used to test configuration files are valid prior to renaming in place.

 For something similar to apache, consider copying the config tree to a tmp directory before running the test to accommodate includes.